deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. method:: font.buildOrReplaceAALTFeatures()

-   Removes any existing AALT features (and any lookups solely controled by such features) and creates new ones containing all possible single and alternate substutions available for each glyph.
+   Removes any existing AALT features (and any lookups solely controlled by such features) and creates new ones containing all possible single and alternate substutions available for each glyph.